AndyLeeZaiZai/Transformer/README.md

 ### Description
 The transformator 027183GYS of GYS is manufactured in china.
 The transformer is 180mm long and has a width of 70mm and a height of 200mm.
 The input voltage of the transformer is 12V while the output voltage is 230V.
 In order to afford the power, it comes with a weight of 2.3kg.
 The transformer requires at least 600W to work and the maximum power is up to 1200W.

+A transformer is an electrical device that transfers electrical energy between two or more circuits through electromagnetic induction.
+A varying current in one coil of the transformer produces a varying magnetic field, which in turn induces a voltage in a second coil.
 ### Specification

 Feature | Value